 Where to get help

-- In the case of a major burn – or where breathing has been affected – call triple zero (000) for an ambulance
+- In an emergency, always call triple zero (000) – for a major burn or where breathing has been affected

 - Emergency department of your nearest hospital